ucsdlib/earp/README.md

     - Run `./bin/docker-helper.sh -h` to see all options

 #### Employee Data

+> Note: To load the seed data, your local machine must have the `shuf` command
+> Install on Mac OS by: brew install coreutils

 To load employee data locally, after running the docker commands above to start up the local environment, you can run the `db:seed` rake command as follows: